-A moving story of unfulfilled love fraught with the weight of history, race and geography and intertwined with questions of belonging, aging, faith and family secrets.
-In Dependence explores the fragility and complexities of loving across race.
+A lyrical and moving story of unfulfilled love fraught with the weight of history, race and geography and intertwined with questions of belonging, aging, faith and family secrets.
+In Dependence explores the complexities of contemporary Africa, its Diaspora and its interdependence with the rest of the world.